-For the Sub-Fund Aviva Investors - Emerging Markets Sustainable Bond Fund, share classes will have a 50% reduction in the Management Fee applicable for the first 18 months following the launch of the Sub-Fund.
+The Management Company may decide to apply a reduction to the Management Fee applicable to the share classes of a Sub-Fund for the first 18 months following the launch of the Sub-Fund.
 After this period the reduction will cease to apply.
 The Management Company may decide at its own discretion to take alternative actions.